Coastal structures

 These projects will enhance the resilience of our coastal infrastructure, ensuring it remains effective for years to come.

 Each project is tailored to suit the local environment, using natural materials and minimal disruption approaches.
-Work on these projects is expected to start in May and be completed by the end of June 2025.
+Work on these projects is expected to start in May 2025.

 Athenree Inlet - timber seawall